-Commonly found in prepared foods, gluten is for some a source of many woes.
+Commonly found in prepared foods, some medications and even cosmetics, gluten is for some a source of many woes.
 Is it an intolerance or an allergy?
-Let’s learn more about celiac disease.

-Given the involvement of the immune system and the need to avoid all traces of gluten, some specialists recommend treating this severe intolerance as an allergy.
+Given the involvement of the immune system and the need to avoid all traces of gluten, some specialists recommend treating this health-condition as an allergy.

 Celiac disease presents a variety of different symptoms, which can be associated with several other diseases, making it difficult to diagnose.
 The nature, number and intensity of symptoms vary from one person to another.
 Here are a few: